In my humble opinion, cosmetic surgery peaked in '92 with Pammie Anderson on Baywatch.

 Lots of pressure on your outside foot triggers tailor's bunions.

-But they're the ultimate creepers.
+But they're the ultimate creepers (and so are corns here)

 Few people notice them early.
 They don't look as gnarled as a big-toe bunion.